PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 - `benchmarks/` contains benchmark information on memory usage and I/O for each rule executed.
 - `logs/` contains log files for each rule executed.
-- `1-r2c/` temporarily holds the per-sample read assignment files for each database.
-For protein RMA, this includes EC, EGGNOG, GTDB, INTERPRO2GO, NCBI, and SEED.
+- `1-r2c/` holds the per-sample read assignment files for each database.
+For protein RMA, this includes EC, EGGNOG, GTDB, INTERPRO2GO, NCBI (full and bacteria-only), and SEED.
 For nucleotide RMA, this will only include NCBI reads.
 These files are temporary and will be deleted before completion if no errors occur.
 - `2-c2c/` holds the per-sample class count files for each database.
-For protein RMA, this includes EC, EGGNOG, GTDB, INTERPRO2GO, NCBI, and SEED class counts.
+For protein RMA, this includes EC, EGGNOG, GTDB, INTERPRO2GO, NCBI (full and bacteria-only), and SEED class counts.
 For nucleotide RMA, this will only include NCBI class counts.
 - `3-summaries/` contains combined counts files for each database which include all samples.
 These are present as absolute counts, and normalized counts (determined by the sample with the least number of HiFi reads). **These are the main files of interest.**